craigbarnes/lua-gumbo/README.md

 If, for example, your system has both `lua.pc` and `luajit.pc` installed then `lua.pc` will be used by default.
-You can override this default behavior by specifying the `LUA_PC` and `LUA` variables.
+You can override this default behavior by specifying the `LUA_PC` variable.
 To build for LuaJIT, in this case, use:

     make LUA_PC=luajit
-    make check LUA=luajit
+    make check LUA_PC=luajit
     [sudo] make install LUA_PC=luajit

 If your Lua installation doesn't include a pkg-config file,